Advising Appointment

 Your Flowchart

+In Step # 1, you were asked to download your flowchart, which we will review in detail below.
 Your Flowchart is one example of a path towards graduation.
 All transfer students enter Cal Poly at different places in their curriculum.

 4-Year Standard Flowchart